 You will need to select the most appropriate entry route for you, the PCDA or DHEP route, and ensure you meet the eligibility requirements.
 On receipt of your application, we will conduct a basic security check, which will take around seven days.
 Should you be unsuccessful in your application because you have not met the minimum academic criteria, you may be signposted to other available roles within the Met.

 You will also complete a short assessment online.
 The Apollo Behavioural Skills Questionnaire will check if you have the key behavioural skills required to be a police officer.

-The online assessment process consists of a three-stage approach designed for the efficient assessment and recruitment of police constables.
-The three stages are:
+The online assessment process consists of three exercises designed for the efficient assessment and recruitment of police constables.